liam2258/HuffmanCompAndDecomp/README.md

 Remainder: How many useless bits are added to the end of the file to make a complete byte
 Extension Size: How many characters the original files extension is
 Extension: The file extension characters
-Huffman Tree Size: How many bytes the huffman tree occupies
+Huffman Tree Size: How many bytes the Huffman tree occupies
 Huffman Tree: The Huffman Tree Data

 ## Compression Examples